Aparnaakk/festivAI/README.md

 # festivAI
-Customized and Personal greeting cards using artificial intelligence and augmented reality Currently, our project covers three festivals:
+Customized and Personal greeting cards using artificial intelligence and augmented reality.

+Currently, our project covers three festivals:
   1. Diwali